RSharan21/In-band-spectra/README.md

 ```

 ## Credits
-The algorithm are described in the paper (reference to the paper).
-If someone uses the code, kindly refer to the paper (reference to the paper).
+The algorithm are described in the paper Sharan et al. 2024 (submitted to ApJ). #If someone uses the code, kindly refer to the paper Sharan et al. 2024 (submitted to ApJ).